jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="fields-checkboxes" %}

+#### <a name="fields checkboxes defaults"></a>Default values for checkboxes

 To set default values in a checkbox list, you have a few options.

-If you want to select just one option:
+If you want to select just one option, just indicate the name of the
+option:

 {% include side-by-side.html demo="fields-checkboxes-default-0" %}

-If you want to select multiple options:
+If you want to select multiple options, indicate a [YAML] list:

 {% include side-by-side.html demo="fields-checkboxes-default-1" %}